GIR-pub/deepdotweb/_pages/security-tutorials/word-warning-versions-pgp-created-equally.md

 ---
-Word of Warning &#8212; All versions of PGP are NOT created equally!"
+title: "Word of Warning &#8212; All versions of PGP are NOT created equally!"
 ---
-5493

 <p>The version lines that are usually shown by default in PGP keys and PGP signature blocks, often reveal which OS the person is using.</p>
 <p><strong><span class="bbc_u">PGP/GPG Version strings:</span></strong></p>